sbeyer/steiner-tree-results/README.md

 ### oliveira.csv

-This file contains result for the instances used in [OS14,OS15].
+This file contains results for the instances used in [OS14,OS15].

 The instances are available at https://sites.google.com/site/reiracofage/research

 The results are computed using a standard ILP approach.

+### pace2018.csv

+This file contains results for the public instances for The Parameterized Algorithms and Computational Experiments Challenge (PACE) 2018.

+The instances are available at https://pacechallenge.wordpress.com/pace-2018/

 ## Improved a bound?